-Moreover, renters want to feel safe, and they may not pay a lot for somewhere that has high crime rates or homes in disrepair.
-Likewise, a property that isn’t itself in excellent condition or has outdated features may also mean a lower rent price.
-Similarly, the home type, such as a condo or family house, will not only contribute to your rent price but what sort of tenants you will get.
+Moreover, renters want to feel safe and may not pay much for somewhere with high crime rates or homes in disrepair.
+Likewise, a property that isn’t in excellent condition or has outdated features may also mean a lower rent price.
+Similarly, the home type, such as a condo or family house, will contribute to your rental price and what sort of tenants you will get.

-So, to avoid any surprises, try to gauge if your investment will require improvements, and what issues are likeliest to happen.
+So, to avoid surprises, try to gauge if your investment will require improvements and what issues are likeliest to happen.
 Of course, insurance can help with this, yet it is another expense to plan for.
 Indeed, while you can benefit from homeowners insurance designed for landlords, be aware that premiums are higher.

 Still, other features could make your rental stand out from the pack, like having a pet-friendly policy or a home full of available smart tech.
 Choosing your approach will be a process, but it is worth the hard work and expense.

-You likely won’t have to pay self-employment taxes as a landlord, and the investment may even day-to-day expenses.
+You likely won’t have to pay self-employment taxes as a landlord, and the investment may have day-to-day expenses.
 For example, specific home improvements can be tax-deductible, as can utilities, if you decide to include them in any rental agreement.
 So, do your tax research and be sure that where you choose will not impact your profits.

-As a first step, consider using a certified financial advisor to discuss your long-term goals.
+Consider using a certified financial advisor to discuss your long-term goals as a first step.
 While they are entirely optional, an advisor can explore how you might develop your initial investment.
-They could also guide how you could use it to expand your portfolio over time.
+They could also guide how to use it to expand your portfolio over time.
 Yet, whatever you do, you must be confident that somebody can efficiently manage your first purchase.